federicoruggeri/argscichat_project/README.md

 # ArgSciChat: A Dataset of Argumentative Dialogues on Scientific Papers

-This is the official repository of the paper "**ArgSciChat: A Dataset of Argumentative Conversational Discussions on Scientific Papers**".
+This is the official repository of the paper "**ArgSciChat: A Dataset of Argumentative Dialogues on Scientific Papers**".

 ## Project Structure